Our Vision for Moonbeam¶

 Moonbeam achieves these goals with the following key features:

-- Implements the Web3 RPC API — so existing DApp front-ends can be migrated with minimal change required, and so that existing Ethereum-based tools such as Truffle, Remix, and MetaMask can be used without modification against Moonbeam.
+- Implements the Web3 RPC API so that existing DApp front-ends can be migrated with minimal change required, and so existing Ethereum-based tools, such as Truffle, Remix, and MetaMask, can be used without modification against Moonbeam.

-- Native Cross-Chain Integration — via the Polkadot network and via token bridges which allows for token movement, state visibility, and message passing with Ethereum and other chains.
+- Native Cross-Chain Integration via the Polkadot network and via token bridges, which allows for token movement, state visibility, and message passing with Ethereum and other chains.